patrick-kidger/diffrax/docs/further_details/faq.md

 !!! example

-    A common example of computing gradients through `terms` is if using an [Equinox](https://github.com/patrick-kidger/equinox) module to represent a parameterised vector field.
+    Gradients through `args` and `y0` are self-explanatory.
+Meanwhile, a common example of computing gradients through `terms` is if using an [Equinox](https://github.com/patrick-kidger/equinox) module to represent a parameterised vector field.
 For example:

     ```python
     import equinox as eqx